miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

     uvicorn.run(app, host="0.0.0.0", port=8000)
 ```

+## Understanding the App Object Pattern in Python Web Frameworks

 Seeing the pattern?
 They all return an `app` object, which very much is the
 physical connection to the webserver in a similar way to opening a connection
 to a file or database for reading and writing.
 This is what's known in other
 more uptight languages as a factory class.
 We are creating an instance of a
 webserver application object `app`, and this pattern rules Python frameworks.

+### The Anti-Pattern Example with FastHTML

 The new kid on the block which is making waves for how it virtually eliminates
 the need to look at JavaScript and CSS, FastHTML, has a similar core pattern